 - Rather ordinary looking socks.

 A pair of snowboarding socks that can keep your foot dry and warm under all conditions.
 Made of merino wool and water-repellent synthetic fibers, it enables you to enjoy a great balance of temperature and moisture control.
-It also comes with great air flows system to help cool your foot off when they are overheated.
+It also comes with a great air flow system to help cool your foot off when they are overheated.

 What I also like: